-Background to the Current Dandoko Maiden Drilling Program
+Background to the Dandoko Maiden Drilling Program

-The key aim of Oklo's maiden drilling program at Dandoko is to RC drill test carefully selected shallow targets to confirm the presence of significant gold mineralisation.
+The key aim of Oklo's maiden drilling program at Dandoko was to RC drill test carefully selected shallow targets to confirm the presence of significant gold mineralisation.
 In some locations, but not all, gold mineralisation has been exposed by artisanal mining activities.
-With significant mineralisation encountered at Disse and Diabarou in the early drillholes, the program is already considered an outstanding success.
+With significant mineralisation encountered at Disse and Diabarou in the early drillholes, the program is considered an outstanding success.

-The augering component to the Maiden Drilling Program deployed at Selingouma has been to drill test, at low cost, a 6km long NE-SW trending group of surface gold in soil anomalies sufficiently to allow the company to refine its RC drill targeting at the prospect.
+The auguring component to the Maiden Drilling Program deployed at Selingouma has been to drill test, at low cost, a 6km long NE-SW trending group of surface gold in soil anomalies sufficiently to allow the company to refine its RC drill targeting at the prospect.

-Results from the RC drilling are expected to be received and released to the market during February and March 2014.
+Results from the RC drilling at Gombaly and Selingouma targets are expected to be received and released to the market during February and March 2014.